Nevada farmers and conservationists balk at ‘water banking’

 A legislative hearing about two proposals to allow water rights holders to sell their entitlements pitted state water bureaucrats against a coalition of farmers, conservationists and rural officials.

-One proposal would allow for basins to create “banks” where surface and groundwater rights holders can sell or lease credits for water they conserve.
-The other would create programs to manage the conserved water, allowing the state to purchase conservation credits or pay water rights holders to “retire” their claims.
+One proposal would allow for basins to create “banks” where surface and groundwater rights holders can sell or lease water they conserve.
+The other would create programs to manage the conserved water, allowing the state to purchase “conservation credits” or pay water rights holders to “retire” their claims.

 “What we’ve heard all the time for years is that this is incentivizing people to use more water that they need; or they are being punished for not using their entire water right; or they’re forced to sell off what they don’t use.
 There’s no really satisfying response to that except that it’s how (the law) was written,” acting Nevada State Engineer Adam Sullivan said.